m1k1o/neko/webpage/docs/configuration/authentication.md

     path: ""
 ```

-- `enabled` - Whether the cookies are enabled or not.
+- <Def id="session.cookie.enabled" /> - Whether the cookies are enabled or not.
-- `name` - Name of the cookie used to store the session.
+- <Def id="session.cookie.name" /> - Name of the cookie used to store the session.
-- `expiration` - Expiration time of the cookie, use [go duration format](https://pkg.go.dev/time#ParseDuration) (e.g., `24h`, `1h30m`, `60m`).
+- <Def id="session.cookie.expiration" /> - Expiration time of the cookie, use [go duration format](https://pkg.go.dev/time#ParseDuration) (e.g., `24h`, `1h30m`, `60m`).
-- `secure` and `http_only` - Ensures that the cookie is only sent over HTTPS and cannot be accessed by JavaScript, see [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#block_access_to_your_cookies) for more information.
+- <Def id="session.cookie.secure" /> and <Def id="session.cookie.http_only" /> - Ensures that the cookie is only sent over HTTPS and cannot be accessed by JavaScript, see [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#block_access_to_your_cookies) for more information.
-- `domain` and `path` - Define where the cookie is valid, see [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#define_where_cookies_are_sent) for more information.
+- <Def id="session.cookie.domain" /> and <Def id="session.cookie.path" /> - Define where the cookie is valid, see [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#define_where_cookies_are_sent) for more information.

 :::info
-The `secure` and `http_only` are set to `true` by default, which means that the cookie is only sent over HTTPS.
+The <Opt id="session.cookie.secure" /> and <Opt id="session.cookie.http_only" /> are set to `true` by default, which means that the cookie is only sent over HTTPS.
 If you are using HTTP, you should really consider using HTTPS.
 Only for testing and development purposes should you consider setting it to `false`.
 :::